Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity

-The density maps in Figure~\ref{fig:preremap} show the lasting impacts of the streaming velocity and X-ray pre-heating on gas density.
-The case with zero streaming velocity and minimal pre-heating ($T_{\rm min}=10$ K) depicted in the upper side of the upper panel is the most abundant in structures, and the cases with a higher $V_{cb,i}$ or higher $T_{\rm min}$'s yields fewer structures.
+The density maps in Figure~\ref{fig:preremap} show the lasting impacts of the streaming velocity and X-ray preheating on gas density.
+The case with zero streaming velocity and minimal preheating ($T_{\rm min}=10$ K) depicted in the upper side of the upper panel is the most abundant in structures, and the cases with a higher $V_{cb,i}$ or higher $T_{\rm min}$'s yields fewer structures.
 Notably, the streaming motion makes a substantial difference even at $z\lesssim 6$, when it has decayed below $1~{\rm km}~{\rm s}^{-1}$.
-This result may appear to contradict the previous studies that the streaming motion has a minor impact on halos that host star-forming galaxies during reionization.
-The mass-scale for the SSGSs is below that for those galaxies ($\sim1 0^8~M_\odot$), and they are still susceptible to the streaming effect. \cite{2018MNRAS.474.2173H} reported similar findings from similar simulations.
+This result may appear to contradict previous studies that found that the streaming motion has a minor impact on halos that host star-forming galaxies during reionization.
+The mass scale for the SSGSs is below that for those galaxies ($\sim$ $10^8$ $M_\odot$), and they are still susceptible to the streaming effect. \cite{2018MNRAS.474.2173H} reported similar findings from similar simulations.

-We show gas density power spectra of four cases in Figure~\ref{fig:PrerePS} to describe the impacts of streaming and pre-heating more quantitatively.
+We show gas density power spectra of four cases in Figure~\ref{fig:PrerePS} to describe the impacts of streaming and preheating more quantitatively.
 Both suppress the small-scale end of the power spectrum, but the detailed response is somewhat different between the two factors.
-The suppression by pre-heating is more focused on small scales above a particular wavenumber as the increased $T_{\rm min}$ raises the filtering mass scale, below which the structures are removed (compare solid vs. dashed lines).
+The suppression by preheating is more focused on small scales above a particular wavenumber as the increased $T_{\rm min}$ raises the filtering mass scale, below which the structures are removed (compare solid vs. dashed lines).
 On the contrary, the suppression by the streaming motion appears in a wider range of scales (compare blue vs. cyan lines).